EDV11/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

 - **A device tracker** (preferably the car) to ensure that the automation runs only when the EV is at home.
 - **A charging status sensor** to ensure changes are only made when the EV is actively charging.
 - **Total power consumption sensor** (measured in watts).
+- **A binary sensor to determine if solar charge is enabled.

 ### **Power Management**
 - **Maximum Grid Power (Day)** – Set to **0** if you only want to charge at night.